A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Proof of Theorems and

 Going to centre of mass coordinates and using Cauchy-Schwarz, one sees that \eqref{general Kato smoothing} implies

-Together with the estimate \eqref{bound on number of graphs}, it is now easy to argue, as in \cite{bosons}, that \eqref{loop expansion} converges uniformly in $N$ for small times $t$.
+Recalling the estimate \eqref{bound on number of graphs}, it is now easy to argue, as in \cite{bosons}, that \eqref{loop expansion} converges uniformly in $N$ for small times $t$.
 Moreover, the large-$N$ asymptotics of the Schwinger-Dyson series \eqref{loop expansion} is given by the tree terms: for small times $t$ we have